choria-legacy/marionette-collective/website/simplerpc/ddl.md

  * Before sending a call over the network inputs get validated so we do not send unexpected data to remote nodes.
  * Module repositories can use the meta data to display a standard view of available modules to assist a user in picking the right ones.

-**Note:** This feature was introduced as part of version *0.4.6*.

 We've created [a screencast showing the capabilities of the DDL][DDLScreenCast] that might help give you a better overview.

 ## Examples
 We'll start with a few examples as I think it's pretty simple what they do, and later on show what other permutations are allowed for defining inputs and outputs.

-A helper agent called [_rpcutil_][RPCUtil] is included from version _0.4.9_ onward that helps you gather stats, inventory etc about the running daemon.
+A helper agent called [_rpcutil_][RPCUtil] is included that helps you gather stats, inventory etc about the running daemon.
 This helper has a full DDL included, see the plugins dir for this agent.

 The typical service agent is a good example, it has various actions that all more or less take the same input.
 All but status would have almost identical language.